 Common MVS Abend CodesProblem handling; Program abends; Common MVS completion codes.

-Streamline your organization's training requirements with Bilginc IT Academy’s Onsite z/OS JCL Workshop Part 1 - Foundation Skills Training in Germany.
-Experience expert-led learning at your own business premises, tailored to your corporate goals.
+Meet your team's training needs with Bilginç IT Academy's onsite z/OS JCL Workshop Part 1 - Foundation Skills in Germany solution, delivered at your office or preferred location.
+Align your team's development with your business goals through a training experience tailored to your organization.

 Join our public courses in our Germany facilities.
 Private class trainings will be organized at the location of your preference, according to your schedule.